rajatmitra97/Advanced-Task-Manager/README.md

 This is a Vue.js-based task manager app built to help organize your tasks efficiently.
 It’s packed with features to make task management straightforward and flexible, with a clean, modern interface powered by Bootstrap.

+*A snapshot of the app, showing the sleek task list and intuitive controls.*

 ## Features

 - **Add and Manage Tasks**: Create tasks with titles, categories, due dates, and priority levels (low, medium, high).